Is New Student Orientation mandatory?

-For incoming freshmen, there is a two-part Orientation program, including an Advising & Registration Day in June (or August, for international students), and a six-day Fall Orientation program.
+For incoming freshmen, there is a two-part Orientation program, including an Advising & Registration Day in June (or August, for international students), and a five-day Fall Orientation program.
 Parents/guardians of freshmen are also invited to attend Parent Orientation in either June or August with their student(s).

 How much does the program cost?